 Griffith Dentistry and Oral Health Graduate

 Dentistry graduate Michael Baker performed many hours of clinical experience in the Indigenous community of Cherbourg in central Queensland during his degree.
 The program is delivered in partnership with Barambah Regional Medical Health service, which provides facilities and accommodation for the students.
 'We took portable dental chairs with us and converted their nursing rooms into four dental surgeries,' he said.
 For Michael, the placement was about more than education. `For me, it's something I can give back to the community and I absolutely loved it.'

 Employment prospects in dentistry are excellent

-Our graduates of the Bachelor of Oral Health in Dental Science and the Graduate Diploma of Dentistry are qualified to work as a registered dentist, with opportunities in private practice, hospitals, school dental clinics and the armed services.
+Our graduates of the Bachelor of Dental Health Science and the Master of Dentistry are qualified to work as a registered dentist, with opportunities in private practice, hospitals, school dental clinics and the armed services.
 Further study and research can lead to a career in specialty practice or academic teaching.

 In Dental Technology, employment prospects are excellent for those who are committed to the profession.
 Working closely with referring dental practitioners and specialists, you can own and operate a dental laboratory, or work in a laboratory in the public or private sector.

 Dental Prosthetists will find employment opportunities in the public and private health sectors through government health department clinics and private practice as independent clinicians.